 Execution History

-Using the extended history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Jira or app upgrades).
-Execution History provides long-term analytics allowing you to develop scripts and change execution timings, to keep your instance performing at an optimal level.
+Using the Performance column, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Jira or app upgrades).
+Execution History and Performance provide long-term analytics, up to two years, allowing you to develop scripts and change execution timings, to keep your instance performing at an optimal level.

-You can view the execution history of the following:
+You can view the execution history and performance of the following:

 • Scripted listeners